Manojvv/sunbird-devops/docs/install_app.md

 - Create the above folder (e.g. /data/extensions/tenant) on all the docker swarm nodes.
 Permissions of the folder should be `mode=0775`,`user=root` and `group=root`.
 - This [wiki](https://github.com/project-sunbird/sunbird-commons/wiki/Deploying-Custom-html-pages-and-images) contains the instructions to deploy custom home pages and images.

+Make sure all the below configuration blocks are updated.
+## ENVIRONMENT CONFIGURATION
+## Application server configurations
+## ADVANCED CONFIGURATIONS

 ### Deploying Sunbird services
-- Run `sudo ./deploy-core.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
+8. Run `sudo ./deploy-core.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will setup all the sunbird core services.

-- Run `sudo ./deploy-proxy.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
+9. Run `sudo ./deploy-proxy.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will setup sunbird proxy services.